Alice Morrison

-Alice Morrison (born 1963) is a Scottish adventurer and explorer active in the Arab world.
+Alice Morrison FRSGS (born 1963) is a Scottish adventurer and explorer active in the Arab world.
 She also presents television series about the history and culture of this region, and about her own expeditions.
 Her book Walking with Nomads was shortlisted for the 2023 Edward Stanford Travel Book of the Year.

 Early life

 Morrison was born in 1963 in Edinburgh, but grew up in Africa.
 She studied Turkish and Arabic at Edinburgh University, and speaks Arabic and French.
 She worked in journalism as a BBC editor and a CEO of Vision+Media, a British quango for creative media.

 Expeditions, television, and writing

 Morocco journeys (2017–2020)

 Morrison moved to Morocco in 2014.
 Based there, in 2017, she worked as presenter for the BBC documentary series Morocco to Timbuktu: An Arabian Adventure.
 She then led a sequence of camel-supported walking expeditions crossing Morocco.
 In 2019, she explored the Draa River from the river's source to its mouth.
-Later the same year, she continued near the near the river mouth at Chbika, through the Sahara Desert to the Western Sahara's border with Mauritania at Guerguerat.
+Later the same year, she continued from near the river mouth at Chbika, through the Sahara Desert to Western Sahara's border with Mauritania at Guerguerat.
 In 2020, she crossed the Atlas Mountains from Nador to Ouarzazate to investigate the effects of COVID-19 on the nomadic peoples of the region.
 She wrote a book about these three expeditions, Walking with Nomads, which was shortlisted for the 2023 Edward Stanford Travel Book of the Year.